Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 FAQ

-Do I own S&P 500 stocks when I trade S&P500 on HyperLiquid?
+Do I own S&P 500 stocks when I trade this?

 No. It’s a derivative tracking the index price.
 No stock ownership, no dividends.